remix-run/remix/docs/api/remix.md

 Without JavaScript, Remix will turn non-get requests into "post", but you'll still need to instruct your server with a hidden input like `<input type="hidden" name="_method" method="delete" />`.
 If you always include JavaScript, you don't need to worry about this.

+<docs-info>We generally recommend sticking with "get" and "post" because the other verbs are not supported by HTML</docs-info>

 #### `<Form encType>`

 Defaults to `application/x-www-urlencoded`, which is also the only supported value right now.